Visceral-Project/EvaluateSegmentation/README.md

 USAGE:

-EvaluateSegmentation truthPath segmentPath [-thd threshold] [-xml xmlpath]
-[-use all|DICE,JACRD, ....]
+EvaluateSegmentation truthPath segmentPath [-thd threshold] [-xml xmlpath] [-use all|DICE,JACRD, ....]

 where:
 truthPath:	path (or URL) to truth image.
-URLs should be enclosed with quotations
+URLs should be enclosed with quotations.
 segmentPath:	path (or URL) to image being evaluated.
-URLs should be enclosed with quotations
+URLs should be enclosed with quotations.
--th threshold:	before evaluation convert fuzzy images to binary using the given threshold
+-th threshold:	before evaluation convert fuzzy images to binary using the given threshold.
--xml xmlpath:	path to xml file where results should be saved
+-xml xmlpath:	path to xml file where results should be saved.
 -help:		more information
 -use metriclist:this option can be used to specify which metrics should be used.

 Metriclist consists of the codes of the desired metrics separated by commas.
 For those metrics that accept parameters, it is possible to pass these parameters  by writing them between two @ characters, e.g. –use MUTINF,FMEASR@0.5@.
 This option tells the tool to calculate the mutual information and the F-Measure at beta=0.5.

 Possible codes for metriclist are:

 		all: calculate all available metrics (default)
 		DICE: calculate Dice Coefficient
 		JACRD: calculate Jaccard Coefficient